-Singapore is a country which has taken a remarkable journey towards sustainability and greening in previous decades.
+Singapore is a country which has taken a remarkable journey towards sustainability and greening over the past few decades.
 The development of the country since its independence has occurred with sustainability at the forefront and with an emphasis on maintaining a clean and green environment.
-Scattering luscious green jewels across the city in the form of parks, such as Singapore Botanic Gardens and Gardens by the Bay, has been part of this epic greening journey.
+Scattering luscious green jewels across the city in the form of parks such as Singapore Botanic Gardens and Gardens by the Bay, has been part of this epic greening journey.
 Meticulously cleaning and filtering out pollutants from the Singapore River throughout the 1970s, opting for sustainable architecture and design and teaching locals and visitors alike about pressing global environmental issues also make up part of Singapore’s fantastic efforts towards sculpting a wonderfully green city.

 Singapore sets a phenomenal example, and is the ideal place to learn about all things relating to the environment.
 For an in-depth, concise and informative understanding of Singapore’s greening journey, visit Sustainable Singapore Gallery.
 Housed at the stunning waterfront development of Marina Barrage, Sustainable Singapore Gallery lays out the country’s fascinating environmental journey and exhibits some of the most pivotal milestones which brought about a high quality of living for Singaporeans to enjoy today.

 Organised into six zones, the gallery is thorough yet captivating in its approach.
 A suspended grid of LED’s hanging overhead provides an ambient and atmospheric experience, displaying the sky and represents current weather conditions.
 A meandering ribbon structure guides visitors through the space and takes them on a narrative journey.
 Across six equally important zones, pressing issues are brought to your attention.